NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 1XXX errors.md

 ### Common causes

--   A DNS record in your Cloudflare DNS app points to one of [Cloudflare's IP addresses](https://www.cloudflare.com/ips/).
+-   A DNS record in your Khulnasoft DNS app points to one of [Khulnasoft's IP addresses](https://www.Khulnasoft.com/ips/).
--   An incorrect target is specified for a CNAME record in your Cloudflare DNS app.
+-   An incorrect target is specified for a CNAME record in your Khulnasoft DNS app.
--   Your domain is not on Cloudflare but has a CNAME that refers to a Cloudflare domain.
+-   Your domain is not on Khulnasoft but has a CNAME that refers to a Khulnasoft domain.

 ### Resolution

-Update your Cloudflare _A_ or _CNAME record_ to point to your origin IP address instead of a Cloudflare IP address:
+Update your Khulnasoft _A_ or _CNAME record_ to point to your origin IP address instead of a Khulnasoft IP address:

 1. Contact your hosting provider to confirm your origin IP address or CNAME record target.
-2. Log in to your Cloudflare account.
+2. Log in to your Khulnasoft account.
 3. Select the domain that generates error 1002.
 4. Select the **DNS** app.
 5. Click **Value** for the _A_ record to update.
 6. Update the _A_ record.

-To ensure your origin web server doesn’t proxy its own requests through Cloudflare, configure your origin webserver to resolve your Cloudflare domain to:
+To ensure your origin web server doesn’t proxy its own requests through Khulnasoft, configure your origin webserver to resolve your Khulnasoft domain to:

 -   The internal NAT’d IP address, or
 -   The public IP address of the origin web server.